GreedyGame/ios-native-plugin/README.md

 	$ pod install

  # *Note
-Don't forget to add the below RunScript in "Build Phases" before push the game to AppStore.Because we have added the simulator architecture inside the framework in order to test with simualtor.
+Don't forget to add the below RunScript in "Build Phases" before push the game to AppStore.Because we have added the simulator architecture inside the framework in order to test with simulator.

    *Select your Target -> Build Phases -> click '+' icon at the top left corner ->  Select Run Script then copy and paste the below runscript.*